Glueymetal/Glueymetal/README.md

 🎓 **Undergraduate Computer Science Student**

-As a **Undergraduate Computer Science Student**, I have experience in database management, algorithmic problem-solving, and software optimization.**.
+As a **Undergraduate Computer Science Student**, I have experience in algorithmic problem-solving, database management, and software optimization.
 I enjoy crafting efficient solutions that enhance performance and scalability in real-world applications.

 🔹 **Learning Focus:** Exploring new tools and technologies to enhance software development skills, including **Godot, Unity, and Blender**.\
 🔹 **Testing Knowledge:** Basic familiarity with **pytest** for writing effective test cases.

 ### 💻 Technical Expertise

-I focus on **database optimization and algorithmic problem-solving** to build efficient software solutions.
+I focus on **algorithmic problem-solving and database optimization** to build efficient software solutions.
 My key areas of expertise include:
+- **Algorithmic problem-solving** to enhance computational efficiency.
 - **Database indexing & query optimization** for better performance.
-- **Algorithmic problem-solving** to enhance computational efficiency.

 My frontend experience is limited to **Node.js and Tailwind CSS** for UI styling and responsiveness.